Sidewalk Maintenance and Repair

-Before you pick a contractor, take a minute to read these quick tips on hiring home improvement contractors, or a more detailed consumer's guide to home improvement, both from the Department of Consumer Affairs (DCA).
-Search for a DCA-licensed contractor for your sidewalk repair
+Before you pick a contractor, take a minute to read these quick tips on hiring home improvement contractors, or a more detailed consumer's guide to home improvement (pdf), both from the Department of Consumer Affairs (DCA).

 Commonly Observed Sidewalk Defects

 If you have a question about sidewalks in New York City, or would like to comment on the services of DOT's sidewalk inspectors or private contractors, please visit 311 Online.
 You can also write to:

 New York, NY 10041